A Levy to Continue Support for our Park

 • Event space is available for rent at a reasonable cost to community members for family reunions, birthday parties, weddings, meetings, athletic events, and more.

 • The Community Center is being equipped to serve as Underwood’s hub for emergency services should a crisis arise.
+It is the only property on the eastern side of the county that is capable of serving in this capacity.

 • The property and buildings are historically significant to our neighborhood and region.